Vaazhkai (1984 film): Plot

-Rajasekar is a hard-working, poor mechanic whose family consists of wife Radha (Ambika), oldest son Baskar (Nizhalgal Ravi), daughter-in-law Sumathi (Unnimary), youngest son Ramesh (Raveendran) and adopted son Kannan (Pandiyan).
+Rajasekar is a hard-working mechanic whose family consists of wife Radha, oldest son Bhaskar, daughter-in-law Sumathi, youngest son Ramesh and adopted son Kannan.
 Rajasekar loses the use of one arm in an accident at work and, for the first time in his life, finds himself out of work.
 He wants to use his insurance payout from the accident to buy the family home and pay for Ramesh's education.
-Baskar buys the house but registers it in Sumathi's name rather than his mother's name.
-Ramesh falls in love with Swapna (Silk Smitha).
-Her father, rich businessman Seetharaman (M. N. Nambiar), is supportive of the couple but wants Ramesh to live in his home and take charge of his businesses.
+Bhaskar buys the house but registers it under Sumathi's name rather than his mother's name.
+Ramesh falls in love with Swapna.
+Her father, rich businessman Seetharaman, is supportive of the couple but wants Ramesh to live in his home and take charge of his businesses.
 Rajasekar is skeptical of this arrangement as he is worried about Ramesh being dependent on Seetharaman.
 Ramesh, however, abandons his parents to live with Swapna.
-Baskar's duplicity also comes to light after a family argument.
+Bhaskar's duplicity also comes to light after a family argument.
 Utter disappointed in his children, Rajasekar leaves the home with Radha and Kannan.
 With hard work and determination, Rajasekar becomes a very wealthy man.
 His sons' fortunes, on the other hand, fall and family is set against each other.